tutek1/DTLabs/02_Player/lab02.md

 ```

 ### The result
-With all of this done, we have a pretty solid player controller and a third-person camera.
+With all of this done, we have a pretty **solid player controller** and a **third-person camera**.
 You can always make it more responsive, more robust etc. (see bonus sections) but this is a very usable setup.

 <video id=FGj33txMw3g></video>